-This is an online copy of the manuscript version of a chapter in The Handbook of Deviance, edited by Erich Goode (pp. 30-44).
+This is a copy of the manuscript version of a chapter in The Handbook of Deviance, edited by Erich Goode (pp. 30-44).
 Malden, MA: Wiley Blackwell, 2015.

 ISBN: 978-1-118-70142-3Please cite as: Deflem, Mathieu.
 2015.
 "Deviance and Social Control."
 Pp. 30-44 in The Handbook of Deviance, edited by Erich Goode.
 Malden, MA: Wiley Blackwell.